Alisa Lu

 Associate, Washington, D.C.

 Alisa Lu is an associate in Cohen & Gresser’s Washington, D.C. office.
 Alisa’s practice focuses on commercial litigation and antitrust.
 She has experience advising companies on competition matters, including advising companies on receiving merger clearance.
 Alisa also has experience representing financial institutions in civil proceedings in federal and state courts.
+Super Lawyers has recognized her as a Rising Star for business litigation.

 Prior to joining Cohen & Gresser, Alisa was an associate at Sullivan & Cromwell LLP.
 She also served as a Law Clerk to the Honorable Peter J. Messitte of the United States District Court for the District of Maryland.